U.S. Mint unveils coin featuring first Asian American on U.S. currency

 The coin’s head depicts George Washington while the reverse design features a close-up image of Wong with her head resting on her hand, surrounded by the bright lights of a marquee sign.

-The coin’s tail was designed by United States Mint Artistic Infusion Program Designer, Emily Damstra, and sculpted by United States Mint Medallic Artist John McGraw.
+The coin’s tail was designed by Emily Damstra, an Artistic Infusion Program Designer for the U.S. Mint, and sculpted by U.S. Mint medallic artist John McGraw.

 “Many prominent actors from the 1920s and 1930s saw their name framed by lightbulbs on movie theater marquees, so I thought it made sense to feature Anna May Wong in this way,” said Damstra.
 “Along with the hard work, determination, and skill Anna May Wong brought to the profession of acting, I think it was her face and expressive gestures that really captivated movie audiences, so I included these elements next to her name.”